dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 blessed to have exceptional people participate once again: returning alumni like [hzrd149], [Sandwich], [gzuuus], [Shadrach], [gsovereignty], [Johnathan], [Yo], [Arjen], [Paul], and many more.
-And new participants, like [Whisperhash] and [Julien], who I had the privilege of talking to for an extended period of time.
+And new participants, like [Whisperhash] and [Julien], who are still trying to figure out what they've got themselves into.

 My hope is that Sovereign Engineering will spread outwards, inspiring others to do a similar thing.
 A real thing, an in-person thing.
 Something with Dia-Logos